Teodoro Locsin Jr.: Sabah

 The Philippines has an unresolved claim to much of eastern Sabah.

 On July 27, 2020, a tweet by the Embassy of the United States to the Philippines regarding the donation of hygiene kits by Filipino expatriates from Sabah indicated that Sabah belongs to Malaysia.
 Locsin quoted the tweet and replied that "Sabah is not in Malaysia".
 In response, on July 29, the foreign minister of Malaysia, Hishammuddin Hussein, called Locsin's remarks irresponsible and damaging to bilateral ties, and summoned the Philippine ambassador to Malaysia, Charles Jose.
 In response, on July 30, Locsin also summoned the Malaysian ambassador to the Philippines, Norman Muhamad.

 Support of gasoline as a disinfectant

-On August 1, 2020, Locsin quoted a tweet by radio and television personality Mo Twister criticizing President Rodrigo Duterte's remarks about using gasoline as a disinfectant for face masks.
-Locsin asked the radio and television personality "...what if he's [Duterte] right?
+On August 1, 2020, Locsin responded to a tweet by radio personality Mo Twister criticizing President Duterte's suggestion of using gasoline as a disinfectant for face masks in the COVID-19 pandemic.
+Locsin asked Mo Twister "...what if [Duterte]'s right?
 Seriously, bro."
 He added that he knew of people in small towns who used to kill head lice by dropping them into kerosene.

+2023 Israel–Gaza war

+In October 2023, amidst the Gaza war, in response to a tweet about Palestinian stone-throwing, Locsin tweeted "That's why Palestinian children should be killed; they might grow up to be gullible ... letting Hamas launch rockets at Israel."
+After drawing criticism, he deleted the tweet and apologized, explaining he "was not advocating for the literal death of anyone, but rather simply for the end of any ideology that condones terrorism."
+The Department of Foreign Affairs disassociated themselves from Locsin's comments, saying it was his personal opinion.

+One Bangsamoro Movement Inc., a Muslim civic group, filed a disbarment case against Locsin at the Supreme Court.